-11. Moreover, as former Commission Chairman Norman Bay correctly observed, an "idealized vision of markets free from the influence of public policies . . . does not exist, and it is impossible to mitigate our way to its creation."23 Instead, public policy and
+11. Moreover, as former Commission Chairman Norman Bay correctly observed, an "idealized vision of markets free from the influence of public policies . . . does not exist,

-21 Hughes, 136 S. Ct. at 1300 (Sotomayor, J., concurring) (quoting Northwest Central, 489 U.S. at 518); id. ("recogniz[ing] the importance of protecting the States" ability to contribute, within their regulatory domain, to the Federal Power Act's goal of ensuring a sustainable supply of efficient and price-effective energy").
+Hughes, 136 S. Ct. at 1300 (Sotomayor, J., concurring) (quoting Northwest Central, 489 U.S. at 518); id. ("recogniz[ing] the importance of protecting the States" ability to contribute, within their regulatory domain, to the Federal Power Act's goal of ensuring a sustainable supply of efficient and price-effective energy").

-22 Cf. Star, 904 F.3d at 523 ("For decades the Supreme Court has attempted to confine both the Commission and the states to their proper roles, while acknowledging that each use of authorized power necessarily affects tasks that have been assigned elsewhere.").
+Cf. Star, 904 F.3d at 523 ("For decades the Supreme Court has attempted to confine both the Commission and the states to their proper roles, while acknowledging that each use of authorized power necessarily affects tasks that have been assigned elsewhere.").

-20 Zibelman, 906 F.3d at 57 (explaining how a state's regulation of generation facilities can have an "incidental effect" on the wholesale rate through the basic principles of supply and demand); id. at 53 ("It would be 'strange indeed' to hold that Congress intended to allow the states to regulate production, but only if doing so did not affect interstate rates." (quoting Nw.
+&lt;sup>20 Zibelman, 906 F.3d at 57 (explaining how a state's regulation of generation facilities can have an "incidental effect" on the wholesale rate through the basic principles of supply and demand); id. at 53 ("It would be 'strange indeed' to hold that Congress intended to allow the states to regulate production, but only if doing so did not affect interstate rates." (quoting Nw.
 Cent.
 Pipeline Corp. v.
 State Corp.
 Comm'n of Kansas, 489 U.S. 493, 512-13 (1989) (Northwest Central))); Elec.
 Power Supply Ass'n v.
 Star, 904 F.3d 518, 524 (7th Cir.
-2018) (explaining that the subsidy at issue in that proceeding "can influence the auction price only indirectly, by keeping active a generation facility that otherwise might close A larger supply of electricity means a lower market-clearing price, holding demand constant.
+2018) (explaining that the subsidy at issue in that proceeding "can influence the auction price only indirectly, by keeping active a generation facility that otherwise might close . . . .
+A larger supply of electricity means a lower market-clearing price, holding demand constant.
 But because states retain authority over power generation, a state policy that affects price only by increasing the quantity of power available for sale is not preempted by federal law.").

-23 N.Y.
-State Pub.
-Serv.
-Comm'n v.
-N.Y.
-Indep.
-Sys.
-Operator, 158 FERC ¶ 61,137 energy markets are inextricably intertwined.24 Nearly every aspect of the electricity market is affected by at least one-and more often many-federal, state, or local policies.25 Even if the Commission is successful in ferreting out state efforts to shape the generation mix, the result will not be a "competitive" market.
+and it is impossible to mitigate our way to its creation."
+Instead, public policy and energy markets are inextricably intertwined.
+Nearly every aspect of the electricity market is affected by at least one-and more often many-federal, state, or local policies.
+Even if the Commission is successful in ferreting out state efforts to shape the generation mix, the result will not be a "competitive" market.
 Instead, the market will remain a reflection of public policy, but will ignore the effects of the very policy decisions that Congress expressly gave the states the authority to make.
 And while that might further the Commission's goal of increasing prices and slowing the transition to a cleaner energy mix, it will not establish a market based on anything close to actual competition or one that is insulated from public policy.

 12. And the end result will be deeply inefficient, no matter how many times my colleagues use the words "market" and "competition."
-The resources procured through that market will require considerably more missing money than would the set of resources procured in the absence of this kind of over-mitigation.26 That means customers will be paying for more expensive capacity than they should.
+The resources procured through that market will require considerably more missing money than would the set of resources procured in the absence of this kind of over-mitigation.
+That means customers will be paying for more expensive capacity than they should.
 Moreover, the mitigation regimes that the Commission has approved will, by design, ignore resources that must be built because they are necessary to satisfy state public policies.
-As a result, the capacity markets will procure more capacity than the regions actually need and customers will be left paying twice for capacity.
-That means customers will be paying for more expensive capacity than they should.
+As a result, the capacity markets will procure more capacity than the regions actually need and